 Graduate students must apply to a specific Department and are accepted by the Graduate Division, not an individual lab.
 If you would like to discuss possible projects or rotations, contact Prof. Valentine and include your CV, transcript, copies of any published papers or conference abstracts, and a summary of your research interests.

-Due to COVID restrictions, on-campus research for undergraduate students is not currently possible.
-If you are interested in a remote project, please contact Prof. Valentine and include your transcript and a description of any prior research or design projects.
+Undergraduates interested in experimental or remote projects should contact Prof. Valentine and include your transcript and a description of any prior research or design projects.

 Please understand that due to the volume of interested applicants, unfortunately, it is not possible to personally respond to every inquiry.
 I appreciate your interest.